sgol13/k-nearest-neighbors/README.md

 # K-nearest neighbors
 This program is an implementation of a [k-nearest neighbors algorithm](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm).
 The algorithm is applied to an exemplary dataset (medical data concerning cancer types) to test its performance in practice.

-In the listing below you can the algorithms results for various combinations of metrics and K values.
+In the listing below you can observe the algorithms performance for various combinations of metrics and K values.
 Numbers indicate the percentage of wrong test results.
 Hence, the lower the number, the more accurate the classifier is.

 ```
                 K = 1   K = 3   K = 5   K = 7   K = 9   K = 11  K = 13  K = 15  K = 17